 Data sharing agreements

-To reduce the response burden, Statistics Canada has entered into data-sharing agreements with provincial and territorial statistical agencies and other government organizations, which have agreed to keep the data confidential and use them only for statistical purposes.
-Statistics Canada will only share data from this survey with those organizations that have demonstrated a requirement to use the data.
+To reduce response burden, Statistics Canada has entered into data sharing agreements with provincial and territorial statistical agencies and other government organizations, which have agreed to keep the data confidential and use them for statistical purposes only.
+Statistics Canada will share data from this survey only with those organizations that have demonstrated a requirement to use the data.

-For this survey, there are Section 11 agreements with the provincial statistical agencies of Newfoundland and Labrador, Nova Scotia, New Brunswick, Québec, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia.
-The shared data will be limited to information pertaining to business establishments located within the jurisdiction of the respective province.
-The shared data will be limited to information pertaining to business establishments located within the jurisdiction of the respective province.
+For this survey, there are Section 11 agreements, with the provincial statistical agencies of Newfoundland and Labrador, Nova Scotia, New Brunswick, Québec, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia.
+The data shared will be limited to information pertaining to business establishments located within the jurisdiction of the respective province or territory.

 Section 12 of the Statistics Act provides for the sharing of information with federal, provincial or territorial government organizations.
 Under Section 12, you may refuse to share your information with any of these organizations by writing a letter of objection to the Chief Statistician, specifying the organizations with which you do not want Statistics Canada to share your data and mailing it to the following address: